 - After that, choose the Copy command from the context menu.

 - Correspondingly, you can press Ctrl + C on your keyboard for copying the formula.

-- Fourthly, select cell range E6:E10 for showing the result after copying.
+- Select cell range E6:E10 to show the result after copying.

-- Again, right-click on the mouse after selecting the cell range, and then from the context menu select Paste.
+- Right-click on the mouse after selecting the cell range, and then from the context menu select Paste.

 - Instead of selecting the above command, you can press Ctrl + V for getting the same result.